g200kg/webaudio-controls/docs/knobimage.md

 <div class="item"><a href="./resizetest.html">Resizing After Creation</a></div>
 </div>

+---

 ## Creating knob images
-webaudio-knob (with sprites is `0` (default)) use a single frame knob image that indicate center position.
+webaudio-knob with sprites attribute is `0` use a single frame knob image that indicate center position.
 For example,

 ![](../img/testknob.png)